Private sector employers and employees

 This page explains what long service leave is, who is entitled to long service leave and what long service leave employment records employers need to keep.

 The WA long service leave calculator can provide an estimate of an employee’s long service leave entitlement when employment has ended as a result of resignation, dismissal, redundancy or the death of the employee.

-The Annual, sick and other leave section has information on a wide range of paid and unpaid leave types found in WA awards and in the Minimum Conditions of Employment Act 1993, including annual leave, personal leave, bereavement leave and family and domestic violence leave, as well as other leave types.
+The Annual, personal and other leave section has information on paid and unpaid leave entitlements under the Minimum Conditions of Employment Act 1993, including annual leave, personal leave, bereavement leave and family and domestic violence leave, as well as other leave types.

-You can also access the Annual leave calculation guide and Sick leave calculation guide, which outline a step-by-step process for calculating annual leave, sick leave and carer’s leave.
+You can also access the Annual leave calculation guide and Personal leave calculation guide, which outline a step-by-step process for calculating annual leave and personal leave.